For most Red Bank residents, river access isn’t a part of life.

 Though the borough’s largest border is the Navesink River, water access has always been restricted to those who can afford it.
 Even the sparsest access, tiny at the base of Maple Avenue, has been criticized by Red Bank council for providing recreation for only a handful of people who have the resources to be able to take their recreation to the water.

 The goal is to change that.

-For the third year this Saturday, Paddle the Navesink Day will provide residents with river access and education by offering a day of activities, tours of the river by canoe and kayak, and information on how to make use of an available and nearby natural resource.
+For the this Saturday, will provide residents with river access and education by offering a day of activities, tours of the river by canoe and kayak, and information on how to make use of an available and nearby natural resource.
 And, of course, it’s all free.

 “We believe in public access to the water,” organizer Cindy Burnham said recently.
 “We want people to learn more about what the Navesink has to offer people, especially in Red Bank.